Wendy's: History

-Wendy's "old-fashioned" hamburgers were inspired by Dave Thomas's trips to Kewpee Hamburgers in his home town of Kalamazoo, Michigan.
-Kewpee sold square hamburgers and thick malt shakes.
-Thomas founded Wendy's in Columbus, Ohio, in 1969 and featured square patties with corners that stuck out from the sides of the circular bun, giving the impression of an abundance of good quality meat.
-The Columbus location later added a Tim Hortons and was closed on March 2, 2007, after 38 years of business, due to declining sales.
-Basketball star John Havlicek, an Ohio State University alumnus, was one of Thomas's earliest investors, which eventually gave Havlicek enough of an income stream to retire comfortably.
+Wendy's hamburgers are based on those of Kewpee Hamburgers in Dave Thomas's home town, Kalamazoo, Michigan; Kewpee sold square hamburgers and thick malt shakes.
+Thomas founded Wendy's in Columbus, Ohio, in 1969, selling square patties with corners that stuck out of the circular bun, giving the impression of plentiful meat.
+The Columbus location later added a Tim Hortons.
+It was closed on March 2, 2007, after 38 years of business, due to declining sales.
+Basketball star John Havlicek, an Ohio State University alumnus, was one of Thomas's earliest investors, which allowed him to retire comfortably.

 Thomas named the restaurant after his fourth child Melinda Lou "Wendy" Thomas.
 Photographs of her were on display at the original Wendy's restaurant until it closed.
-In his autobiography, Thomas wrote that he regretted naming the restaurant after his daughter because once it became a fast food empire she "lost some of her privacy" with many people assuming she was the official company spokesperson.
+Thomas wrote that he regretted naming the restaurant after his daughter because once it became a fast food empire she "lost some of her privacy" with many people assuming she was the official company spokesperson.
 In August 1972, the first Wendy's franchisee, L.S.
 Hartzog, signed an agreement for Indianapolis, Indiana.
-Also, in 1972, Wendy's aired its first TV commercials that were only broadcast locally in Ohio.
-This series of commercials was titled "C'mon to Wendy's" because they stressed Wendy's superiority through the "Quality Is Our Recipe" slogan and featured an animated Wendy similar to the one from the corporate logo along with dancing hamburgers.
+Also in 1972 Wendy's broadcast its first TV commercials, locally in Ohio, portraying an animated Wendy and dancing hamburgers.

 The first Canadian restaurant opened in Hamilton, Ontario, in 1976.
 In December 1976, Wendy's opened its 500th restaurant, located in Toronto.
 In March 1978, Wendy's opened its 1000th restaurant in Springfield, Tennessee.

-Wendy's founded the fried chicken chain Sisters Chicken & Biscuits in 1978 and sold it to its largest franchiser in 1987.
-In the 1970s Wendy's opened in Australia but by 1986 almost all of their Australian stores had been purchased by Hungry Jack's, the Australian franchisee of Burger King, but on May 13, 2021, Wendy's opened a pop-up store in The Rocks in Sydney's city centre for a day.
+Wendy's founded the fried chicken chain Sisters Chicken & Biscuits in 1978 and sold it to its largest franchisee in 1987.
+In the 1970s Wendy's opened in Australia, but by 1986 almost all of their Australian stores had been purchased by Hungry Jack's, the Australian franchisee of Burger King.
+On May 13, 2021, Wendy's opened a pop-up store in The Rocks in the Sydney central business district for a day.
 In 1979, the first European Wendy's opened in Munich, West Germany.
 Wendy's entered the Asian market by opening its first restaurants in Japan in 1980, in Hong Kong in 1982, and in the Philippines and Singapore in 1983.
 In 1984, Wendy's opened its first restaurant in South Korea.

-The chain opened locations in the former West Germany in the 1980s in cities like Mannheim, Heidelberg and Munich and other areas where the US maintained Army bases.
+The chain opened locations in West Germany in the 1980s in Mannheim, Heidelberg and Munich and other areas where the US maintained Army bases.
 When the troops were removed after German reunification in the early 1990s, these Wendy's stores were closed.